 Figure 1 provides a map of the project area.
-The property is located at 4217A Far North Road, Pukenui.
+As mentioned, there are two properties which are located on Far North Road in Pukenui which will both have individual bores located on the properties (see Appendix A).

 Figure 1.
-Project location map.
+Project location and NRC groundwater allocation zones.